-- 1. All access is through a database server running on some host system. - 2.
-A given database server may contain any number of databases - 3.
-Any number of programs running on the same system may access the server at the same time. - 4.
-In addition, any number of other systems may access the server over the network at a given time. - 5.
+- D. All access is through a database server running on some host system. - 1.
+A given database server may contain any number of databases - 2.
+Any number of programs running on the same system may access the server at the same time. - 3.
+In addition, any number of other systems may access the server over the network at a given time. - 4.
 The programs that are accessing the database may be written in Java or any other language that the database server supports.
-It is common to find that database servers allow many different programming languages to be used to write programs that access databases they serve. - D. Two approaches can be used to allow a Java program to access a database server - 1.
+It is common to find that database servers allow many different programming languages to be used to write programs that access databases they serve. - E. Two approaches can be used to allow a Java program to access a database server - 1.
 One approach embeds sql statements in a Java program (so the program contains a mixture of Java and sql).
 A special preprocessor program is used to separate this into a sql module and "pure" Java.
-The resultant program must be run either on the system that contains the database server or a client version of the database server. - a) We develop this approach in CS352 - b) We will not develop it here, because it is quite a bitmore complex (though the resultant program executes more efficiently) - 2.
-The approach we will develop here is called JDBC which stands for Java Database Connectivity. - a) A system that is accessing a Java database must have an appropriate JDBC driver installed on it.
-A JDBC driver is a software component that - (1) Supports a standardized Java API that lets Java programs access it.Knows how to communicate with the database server (typically over a network) in whatever way the server expects. - (2) This is an example of the bridge design pattern.
-The purpose of a bridge is "to decouple an abstraction from its implementation so that the two can vary independently"
+The resultant program must be run either on the system that contains the database server or a client version of the database server. - a) We develop this approach in CPS352 - b) We will not develop it here, because it is quite a bit more complex (though the resultant program executes more efficiently) - 2.
+The approach we will develop here is called JDBC which stands for Java Database Connectivity.

-- b) A JDBC driver is specific to a particular database server.
-JDBC drivers are often made available by the producer of the database server, though this is not necessarily the case. - (1) The JDBC driver we will be using to access our MySQL database was not developed by the developers of mysql, but rather by someone else. - (2) On the other hand, we also have a copy of IBM's database system called db2 (which we are using for CS352).
-It includes a JDBC driver developed by IBM - c) A JDBC driver is written in Java (and uses the facilities of java.net to actually communicate with the database server.)
-As a result, any JDBC driver can be run on any platform that supports Java.
-(It is specific to the server platform, but not to the client platform.) - E. To access a given database, a Java program must - 1.
+- a) A system that is accessing a Java database must have an appropriate JDBC driver installed on it.
+A JDBC driver is a software component that - (1) Supports a standardized Java API that lets Java programs access it..
+It knows how to communicate with the database server (typically over a network) in whatever way the server expects. - (2) This is an example of the bridge design pattern.
+The purpose of a bridge is "to decouple an abstraction from its implementation so that the two can vary independently" - b) A JDBC driver is specific to a particular database server.
+JDBC drivers are often made available by the producer of the database server, though this is not necessarily the case. - (1) The JDBC driver we will be using to access our MySQL database in lab was not developed by the developers of mysql, but rather by someone else. - (2) On the other hand, we also have a copy of IBM's database system called db2 (which use for CPS352).
+It includes a JDBC driver developed by IBM - c) Earlier JDBC drivers need to rely on "native" code running on the same platform, and thus were platform-specific.
+More recent "Type 3" and "Type 4" JDBC drivers are written entirely in Java (and uses the facilities of java.net to actually communicate with the database server.)
+As a result, any such JDBC driver can be run on any platform that supports Java.
+(It is specific to the server platform, but not to the client platform.)

+- F. To access a given database, a Java program must - 1.
 Load the appropriate driver. - 2.
 Establish a connection to it by contacting the server. - 3.
 Issue SQL query and/or update statements